PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 (1) This Practice Direction is made under rules 5.5, 7.12 and 51.2 of the Civil Procedure Rules (“CPR”).
 It provides for a pilot scheme (“Electronic Working”) to—

-(b) operate in the Chancery Division of the High Court, the Commercial Court, the Technology and Construction Court, the Mercantile Court, and the Admiralty Court, at the Royal Courts of Justice, Rolls Building, London (together, “the Rolls Building Jurisdictions”); and
+(i) the Chancery Division of the High Court, the Commercial Court, the Technology and Construction Court, the Circuit Commercial Court, and the Admiralty Court, at the Royal Courts of Justice, Rolls Building, London (together, “the Rolls Building Jurisdictions”);”

-(c) apply to existing proceedings and proceedings started on or after 16 November 2015.
+(i) to existing proceedings and proceedings started on or after 16 November 2015 in the Rolls Building Jurisdictions;

 (1) Electronic Working works within and is subject to all statutory provisions and rules together with all procedural rules and practice directions applicable to the proceedings concerned, subject to any exclusion or revision within this Practice Direction.